Licorice Caramel Candy

 - 1/4 to 1/2 teaspoon red paste food coloring

 - Line an 8-in. square pan with foil.
 Grease the foil with 1-1/2 teaspoons butter; set aside.

 - In a heavy Dutch oven, combine the sugar, 1-1/2 cups cream and corn syrup.
 Bring to a boil over medium heat; stirring constantly.
 Cook and stir until a candy thermometer reads 234° (soft-ball stage).
 Gradually add remaining cream; return to a boil, stirring constantly, until a candy thermometer reads 248° (firm-ball stage).

-- Remove from the heat; stir in extract and food coloring if desired (keep face away from mixture as odor is very strong).
+- Remove from the heat; stir in extract and food coloring.
 Pour into prepared pan (do not scrape pan).
 Cool completely before cutting.
 Store in an airtight container in the refrigerator.
-Yield: about 1 pound (about 4 dozen).